IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 ## Parallel Consuming
 Consuming in parallel lets you take advantage of the scalability of both Kafka and Streams.
+Kafka allows for parallel consumption of multi-topic partitions via <a href="http://kafka.apache.org/documentation.html#intro_consumers" target="_blank">consumer groups</a>.
+Any consumer with the same `group.id=<consumer-group-name>` will be a part of the same consumer group and will share the partitions of a topic.
+If you would like to directly control which partitions your consumer is reading from, you can do that by specifying the `partition` parameter in the KafkaConsumer operator.

-For a multi-partition topic, you can have as many consumers as you have partitions (if you have more consumers than partitions, they will just sit idly).
+<div class="alert alert-info" role="alert"><b>Best Practice: </b>For a multi-partition topic, you can have as many consumers as you have partitions (if you have more consumers than partitions, they will just sit idly).</div>

-<div class="alert alert-info" role="alert"><b>Best Practice: </b>To consume in parallel, specify the partition parameter.
-You can specify one or more partitions per operator.
-Partition numbers start at 0, so a 3-partition topic will have partitions 0, 1, and 2.</div>

 The easiest way to consume from a single topic in parallel is to:

 * **Use @parallel with a width equal to the number of partitions in your topic:**

     `@parallel(width = $numTopicPartitions)`

-* **Use `getChannel()` as the partition parameter value.**

-    `partition : getChannel();`

-Here is a simple example of using three consumers to read from a 3-partition topic using <a href="https://www-01.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.dev.doc/doc/udpoverview.html" target="_blank">User Defined Parallelism</a> (from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/blob/master/samples/KafkaParallelConsumers/application/KafkaParallelConsumers.spl">KafkaParallelConsumers sample</a>):
+Here is a simple example of using three consumers to read from a 3-partition topic using <a href="https://www-01.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.dev.doc/doc/udpoverview.html" target="_blank">User Defined Parallelism</a>:

 <pre class="source-code"><code>    <b style="color:blue">@parallel(width = 3)</b>
     stream&lt;rstring message, rstring key&gt; KafkaConsumerOut = KafkaConsumer()